 For many shoppers, trips to the grocery store come with the following dilemma: buy organic or conventional produce?
-The latter has higher levels of pesticides but an all-organic diet is not always affordable or readily available.
-While a conventionally grown Hass avocado might cost $1.99, an organic Hass avocado can set you back $2.79.
-There are ways however, to eat healthier, even if you can't fill your grocery basket with organic fruits and veggies.
+But there are ways to eat healthier, even if you can't fill your grocery basket with organic fruits and veggies.